Insurance Deductibles: Types, Calculations, and When They're Misapplied

 Percentage-Based Deductibles

-A percentage-based deductible is calculated as a percentage of your Coverage A dwelling limit rather than a fixed dollar amount.
+A percentage-based deductible is calculated as a percentage of your dwelling limit rather than a fixed dollar amount.
 If your dwelling is insured for $800,000 and your deductible is 5%, your deductible is $40,000 — not $2,500.
 This distinction matters enormously, and many policyholders do not realize they have a percentage deductible until they file a claim.

 Percentage deductibles are most commonly associated with specific perils rather than all losses.
 You may have a $2,500 flat deductible for most covered perils but a 10% or 15% deductible for earthquake, wind, or other catastrophic events.
 The declarations page should clearly identify which deductible applies to which perils.